Independent Macedonia (IMRO): WWII development

 As the Bulgarian army as part from Axis-powers entered Yugoslav and Greek Macedonia during WWII in April 1941, former IMRO members were active in organising Bulgarian Action Committees, charged with taking over the local authorities.
-During the War the Macedonist ideas were partially supported by the Yugoslav Partisans, who strengthened their positions.
+During the War in Yugoslav Macedonia the Macedonian national ideas were supported by the Macedonian Partisans, who strengthened their positions.
 After Bulgaria switched sides in September 1944, some former IMRO activists tried to create an independent Macedonian state.
 The state had to have a Bulgarian character.
 It would be placed under the protectorate of the Third Reich, but they failed.
-In the late 1944, this state was dissolved and the communists founded SR Macedonia as part of Communist Yugoslavia.
+In the late 1944, this state was dissolved and the communist SR Macedonia, which was proclaimed in August by the ASNOM, became operational and later was incorporated in Communist Yugoslavia.
 The local high-ranking politician Metodija Andonov-Čento, who tried to create a fully independent Macedonia, was charged of being supporter of pro-Bulgarian ideas, and was sentenced to eleven years in prison under forced labor.